 - Click Save.
 A list of the added numbers appears.
 Click any link to check the details.

-- Optional: Add any extra features you didn’t include during number entry
+- If the numbers need extra features you didn’t include during entry, add them now

 A more flexible bulk import method also exists, allowing you to enter numbers against multiple customers with different tariffs.